kurator-dev/kurator/docs/content/en/docs/pipeline/chain-security.md

 }
 ```

-The resulting payload contains detailed information about the build process of the `ghcr.io/<username>/<repository-name>`,
+The resulting payload contains detailed information about the build process of the `<image uri>`,
 such as the builder used, build steps, environments and parameters used, and the start and end times of the build.

 ## Cleanup